core-api/core-api/README.md

 #### Actions should effect child elements

-When link transitions are followed they will only ever update the part of the document that the link is contained by.
+When in-place link transitions are followed they will only ever update the part of the document that the link is contained by.
 You should make sure that links are always included at the topmost level of any elements they might effect.

 Failing to follow this constraint will mean that clients may need to have some implicit knowledge about which other parts of a document to reload once a transition takes place.
 This introduces coupling, and increases the number of required network requests.